 Lugs & Splices

-Lugs are general purpose seamless electrical terminals.
+Many of these Lugs are general purpose seamless electrical terminals.
 They are commonly used with battery cable.
 When used, they create a superior hold and are designed specifically for demanding environments.
 How do you use lugs?
-First you would get a lug that is appropriate for the gauge of cable you are working with.
+First, you would select a lug that is appropriate for the gauge of cable you are working with.
 Next, strip the cable to the appropriate length so that the insulation butts up to the base of the lug while the wire fills the cavity.
 Now, you crimp with the proper tool and you're done.
 For added protection, cover the connection with heat shrink.
 This also serves to make the connection water proof.